-One way that a prosecutor can convict a person under this statute is by proving that he/she knowingly concealed a material fact.
+One way that a prosecutor can convict you under this statute is by proving that you knowingly concealed a material fact.
 A “material fact” is one that is relevant and significant.
-Thus, defendants can contest charges by showing that, although they did conceal a fact, that fact was not material.
+Thus, you can contest charges by showing that, although you did conceal a fact, that fact was not material.

-Consider, for example, a case where a person applies for a commercial vehicle license with the DMV.
-In the application forms, the person conceals his/her true weight out of embarrassment.
-Here, the person is not guilty under VC 20 because a person’s true weight is not considered a material fact.
+Consider, for example, a case where you apply for a commercial vehicle license with the DMV.
+In the application forms, you conceal your true weight out of embarrassment.
+Here, you are not guilty under VC 20 because your true weight is not considered a material fact.

 2.2.
 Did not act knowingly

-Recall that people are guilty under this statute if they knowingly make a false statement to the DMV or CHP.
-This means that it is always a defense for people to show that they did not make a false statement on purpose or with knowledge that a statement was false.
+Recall that you are guilty under this statute if you knowingly make a false statement to the DMV or CHP.
+This means that it is always a defense to show that you did not make a false statement on purpose or with knowledge that a statement was false.

-For example, consider the scenario where a person is filing a report with the CHP and provides an inaccurate license plate number of his/her vehicle.
-This person would not be guilty under this law if they made the mistake on accident or with a reasonable belief that the plate number was accurate.
+For example, consider the scenario where you are filing a report with the CHP and provide an inaccurate license plate number of your vehicle.
+You would not be guilty under this law if you made the mistake on accident or with a reasonable belief that the plate number was accurate.

 2.3.
 No probable cause

-The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can stop or arrest a person of a crime.
-This means people can always assert the defense that law enforcement stopped or arrested them without a reasonable belief that they committed a crime.
+The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can stop or arrest you for a crime.
+This means you can always assert the defense that law enforcement stopped or arrested you without a reasonable belief that you committed a crime.